+1.9.
 Information About Providers

-The CBH's provider directory has information about the providers in CBH's network.
-The provider directory is located online at https://cbhphilly.org/cbh-members/ provider-directory/.
-You may call CBH Member Services at 1-888-545-2600 to ask that a copy of the provider directory be sent to you.
+CBH's provider directory has information about the providers in its network.
+The provider directory is located online at cbhphilly.org/members/provider-directory/.
+You may call Member Services at 1-888-545-2600 to ask that a copy of the provider directory be sent to you or to request information about where a doctor went to medical school or their residency program.
+You may also call Member Services to get help finding a provider.
 The provider directory includes the following information about network providers:

-- Name, address, website address, email address, telephone number - Whether or not the provider is accepting new patients - The credentials and services offered by providers - Whether or not the provider speaks languages other than English and, if so, which languages - ▶ Whether or not the provider locations are wheelchair accessible
+- Name, address, website address (see for most up-to-date days and hours of operation), telephone number - → Whether or not the provider is accepting new patients - ➡ The provider's credentials and board certifications - → The provider's specialty and services offered by the provider - ➡ Whether or not the provider speaks languages other than English and, if so, which languages - ▶ Whether or not the provider locations are wheelchair accessible